Categories

 722l Review

-The domain 722l.com was registered through GoDaddy.com on November 21, 2018 for 5 years, though it was recently updated (in 2022).
-Information about the registrant is hidden by a privacy service provided by Domains By Proxy, LLC.
-It is protected by Cloudflare.
+The domain 722l.com was registered through GoDaddy.com on November 21, 2018, for five years, though it was recently updated (in 2022).
+A privacy service provided by Domains By Proxy, LLC hides information about the registrant.
+Cloudflare protects it.

 Popularity-wise, 722l.com is ranked #4,760,138 globally and #1,308,107 in the United States, which indicates it is receiving some traffic, but in January 2023, it received less than 5,000 visitors, according to SimilarWeb.

-Even though the domain was registered more than 4 years ago, their Semrush Authority Score is 0% with only 5 backlinks, none of which are from any legitimate websites.
+Even though the domain was registered more than four years ago, their Semrush Authority Score is 0%, with only five backlinks, none from legitimate websites.

-There is one website which used to redirect to 722l.com – hubc.org – but it is currently offline.
+One website used to redirect to 722l.com – hubc.org – but it is currently offline.

 Is 722l Legit?

-We open the website, but quickly discover that on desktop, the website is not viewable unless you’re signed up; it automatically redirects to a sign up page.
+We open the website but quickly discover that on the desktop, the website is not viewable unless you’re signed up; it automatically redirects to a sign-up page.

-While the logo reads “BTCz,” the title of the homepage is “Welcome to BTCEXO, the world’s leading contract trading platform.
+While the logo reads “BTCz,” the homepage title is “Welcome to BTCEXO, the world’s leading contract trading platform.
 100% of the handling fee is refunded in real time.
 Register & open a position in just 10 seconds.”

 Menu items include Market, Exchange, Contract, Period CFD, and Investment.